 Lam A.T., Li J., Chen A.K., Birch W.R., Reuveny S., Oh S.K.

 BioResearch Open Access, 2015

-The authors show that LN-521 enables efficient cell attachment and spreading of hPSCs that results in high cell yields (~3.5×10^6 cells/mL) within 7 days in agitated plate and scalable spinner cultures.
+The authors show that LN-521 enables efficient cell attachment and spreading of hPSCs that results in high cell yields (~3.5×10^6 cells/mL) within 7 days in an agitated plate and scalable spinner cultures.
 This offers a defined, xeno-free, GMP-compatible, and scalable bioprocessing platform for the production of hPSC with the quantity and quality compliant for clinical applications.
-Use of LN-521 on microcarriers also enabled a 34% savings in matrix and media costs over monolayer cultures to produce 10^8 cells.
+The use of LN-521 on microcarriers also enabled a 34% savings in matrix and media costs over monolayer cultures to produce 10^8 cells.

 Deglincerti A., Etoc F., Guerra C.M., Martyn I., Metzger J., Ruzo A., Simunovic M., Yoney A., Brivanlou A.H.
 Siggia E., Warmflash A.

 Nature protocol, 2016